Bhat-Gurunandan/ajeeb-goa/markdown/chapter03.md

 is called the Arabian Sea.

 Neither does the history of Goa begin with Lord Parashuram, an incarnation of Lord Vishnu’s Dashavatara.
-The Sahyadri Khand, which tells us of his tale was added to the Skand Purana later, probably to establish that Goa or Gomantak Bhumi was created by Lord Parashuram and that the Brahmins were the first settlers of Goa.
+The 'Sahyadri Khand', which tells us of his tale was added to the 'Skand Purana' later, probably to establish that Goa or *Gomantak Bhumi* was created by Lord Parashuram and that the Brahmins were the first settlers of Goa.
 One of the legends says that Parashuram, the warrior sage, stood on the peak of the Sahyadri Ghat and shot an arrow towards the sea.
 The water receded